Deficuet/UnityKt/README.md

     - If the `offsetMode` is `MANUAL`, the number of bytes that is ignored depends on `manualOffset`.
   - `manualOffset`: `Int`; Default: `0`
     - Determine the number of bytes that needs to be ignored at the beginning of the file, no matter the byte is `\x00` or not.
-    - This propery works under `OffsetMode.MANUAL` mode only, will be ignored under `AUTO` mode.
+    - This property works under `OffsetMode.MANUAL` mode only, will be ignored under `AUTO` mode.
     - e.g. If an asset bundle file has 1024 bytes of useless non-zero data at the beginning, these bytes can be skipped by setting `offsetMode` to `MANUAL` and setting `manualOffset` to 1024.
 - ImportContext
   - For each file loaded, an `ImportContext` with file name and directory will be returned.
 An `ImportContext` contains all objects read from the file.